 Co-sleeping refers to any sleeping arrangement in which the primary caregiver, usually the mother, sleeps within close enough proximity to her infant so that she and baby can respond to each other’s sensory signals and cues.
 Research by Dr. James McKenna, Director of the Mother-Baby Sleep Laboratory of the University of Notre Dame, showed that mothers who sleep close to their babies enjoy a heightened awareness of their baby’s presence that protects him.
 The mother is more aware if her baby’s well-being is in danger.
 The baby also experiences a less deep state of sleep, which enables him to awaken more easily if breathing difficulties arise.

 There are a number of options for parents who would like to co-sleep.
 First, your baby could sleep in the bed with you.
-It's recommended that the baby sleep between mom and a wall, and not beside dad because dads usually don't have the same instinct not to roll over onto the baby.
+It's recommended that the baby sleep between mom and a wall, and not beside dad because dads may not have the same instinct to not roll over onto the baby.
 The baby should be beside a wall so that he cannot roll off of the bed.
-Or, you could use an infant in-the-bed co-sleeper like this one:
+Or, you could use an infant in-the-bed co-sleeper like the one below.

 You could also consider side-carring a crib, which is where you take off one side of the crib and put the crib against your bed, To learn how to sidecar a crib check out this site: